Murder of Teresa Sievers: In popular culture

-In February 2017, the CBS News documentary show, 48 Hours, aired an episode that focused on the murder of Teresa Sievers.
+In February 2017, the CBS News documentary show, 48 Hours, aired an episode that focused on the murder.
 Three years later in February 2020, they aired another episode that focused on the murder trials that followed her killing.

 On September 14, 2017, Crime Watch Daily released a video segment focusing on the murder.
 They continued to track the story until May 2019, with the original video segment being released on their YouTube channel on May 6, 2019.

-On December 10, 2019, WFTX-TV (FOX 4 Now) released footage from the trial of Mark Sievers' when the jury recommended he be sentenced to death.
-The video went viral on their YouTube channel and has since received over thirteen million views.
+On December 10, 2019, WFTX-TV (FOX 4 Now) released footage from Mark Sievers' trial when the jury recommended he be sentenced to death.
+The video went viral on their YouTube channel and has since received over fourteen million views.

+On December 3, 2020, A&E TV's Killer Cases aired an episode about Teresa called "The Doctor Is Dead".